-- 7) The Board shall ensure that the Bank's business model, strategies, and activities appropriately take into account the legitimate interests of its participants and other relevant stakeholders, the Bank being a BSP-licensed OPS.
+- (a) Ensure that the risk management, compliance and internal audit functions have proper stature in the organization, have adequate staff and resources, and carry out their responsibilities independently, objectively and effectively. - (b) Ensure that non-executive board members meet regularly, with the external auditor and heads of the internal audit, compliance and risk management functions other than in meetings of the audit and risk oversight committees, in the absence of Senior Management. - 6) The Board shall ensure the Bank's compliance with all supervisory and regulatory requirements.
+In relation to this, it shall establish an effective compliance risk management system that shall identify and mitigate risks arising from the Bank's failure to comply with applicable laws, BSP regulations, standards prescribed by the relevant payment system management body, and codes of conduct applicable to both banks and Operators of Payment System (OPS), the Bank being a BSP-licensed OPS.21 - 7) The Board shall ensure that the Bank's business model, strategies, and activities appropriately take into account the legitimate interests of its participants and other relevant stakeholders, the Bank being a BSP-licensed OPS.
 In this regard, it shall: - (1) Consider the welfare of participants and relevant stakeholders in crafting major operational decisions involving its payment system's design and overall business strategies.
 These decisions may involve the Bank's operating structure, the scope of transactions processed, and the critical technology used in operations, and - (2) Establish clear processes for identifying and addressing stakeholders' concerns and any conflict of interests between the stakeholders and the Bank.
-20 - 8) The Board shall identify the Bank's stakeholders in the community in which it operates or are directly affected by its operations and formulate a clear policy of accurate, timely and effective communication with them.21 - 9) The Board shall exercise the due diligence required in ensuring that the requirement to disclose its beneficial owner in the General Information Sheet (GIS) is complied with.22 - 10) The Board shall promote the long-term financial interest of the Bank and ensure that it has beneficial influence on the economy.
-They shall23: - (1) Institutionalize the adoption of sustainability principles, including those covering environmental and social (E & S) risk areas in the Bank, by incorporating the same in the corporate governance and risk management frameworks as well as in the Bank's strategic objectives and operations, risk strategy, risk appetite and risk management policies and procedures.
-Moreover, the board shall: - (a) Set strategic E & S objectives covering short, medium and long-term horizons; - (b) Approve the risk appetite on specific risk areas that the bank is willing and capable to manage, results of stress testing exercises, and assessment of the timing and channels through which E&S risks may materialize; and - (c) Ensure that material E&S risks are considered in the Internal Capital Adequacy Assessment Process (ICAAP) or internal capital planning process. - (2) Promote a culture that fosters environmentally and socially responsible business decisions.
-The Board shall ensure that sustainability implications are considered in the overall decision-making process.
+22 - 8) The Board shall identify the Bank's stakeholders in the community in which it operates or are directly affected by its operations and formulate a clear policy of accurate, timely and effective communication with them.23 - 9) The Board shall exercise the due diligence required in ensuring that the requirement to disclose its beneficial owner in the General Information Sheet (GIS) is complied with.24 - 10) The Board shall promote the long-term financial interest of the Bank and ensure that it has beneficial influence on the economy.
+They shall25: - (1) Institutionalize the adoption of sustainability principles, including those covering environmental and social (E & S) risk areas in the Bank, by incorporating the same in the corporate governance and

-19 BSP Circular No. 1127 re: Governance Policy for Operators of Payment System (OPS)
+21 BSP Circular No. 1127 re: Governance Policy for Operators of Payment System (OPS)

-20 BSP Circular No. 1127 re: Governance Policy for Operators of Payment System (OPS)
+22 BSP Circular No. 1127 re: Governance Policy for Operators of Payment System (OPS)

-21 SEC Memo Circular No. 9, s.
+23 SEC Memo Circular No. 9, s.
 2014 as amended by Recommendation #14.1 per SEC Memorandum Cir.
 No. 19 s2016 (New CG Code for PLCs)

-22 SEC Memorandum Cir.
+24 SEC Memorandum Cir.
 No. 15 s2019

-23 BSP Circular Nos.
+25 BSP Circular Nos.
 1085 and 1128 re: "Sustainable Finance Framework" and "Environmental and Social Risk Management Framework"